Is text color that important for blogs and websites?

 Text coloration in blog posts

 As far as possible, keep the main reading pane of the blog light.
-If the blog is text heavy, keeping the background a little greyish rather than white makes it more soothing.
+If the blog is text heavy, keeping the background a little greyish rather than white makes it more soothing as it reduces eye strain.

-All blogging platforms allow variations of color of link-text, and text when cursor is hovered over it.
+All blogging platforms allow variations of color of anchor text (text with hyperlink), and when cursor is hovered over it.
 Keep different versions of the link-text properly readable.
-Often the linked text tends to change color when clicked and the change stays all through the current session of browsing that website.
+Often the linked text tends to change color when clicked and the change stays all through the current session of browsing.
 If you’ve not taken take care of the color changes, it might hamper readability and irritate the reader.

 Do not put yellow, green or other background behind text to highlight it unless you have a strong reason to do so; use a different text color / underline the text / make the text bold / change font.
 Even if it is required, limit it to the standard yellow highlight on black text.